JamesAARobertson/JamesAARobertson/README.md

 Software Developer
 ------------------

-A pretty cool guy who has recently learnt to code and loves it.
-After kickstarting this journey with the School of Code bootcamp I now plan to make it my long time career.
+An interesting chap who has recently learnt to code and loves it.
+After kickstarting this journey with the School of Code bootcamp I now plan to make it my long time career, I plan this GitHub to be a repository of my progress on this learning journey.
+Please check out some of my projects and practice below.
 I love finding out how just about anything works from astrophysics to biology and now code!
 In my spare time I am either doing something involving the above or reading sci-fi or fantasy, doing some creative writing or playing games.

 * 🌍  I'm based in Hampshire
 * ✉️  You can contact me at [jaarobertson92@gmail.com](mailto:jaarobertson92@gmail.com)